Karosa LC 957

 Karosa LC 957 (known as HD 12) is a long-distance coach produced by bus manufacturer Karosa from the Czech Republic, produced from 1997 to 1999.

 Construction features

 Karosa LC 957 is a model of Karosa 900 series.
 LC 957 is unified with intercity bus models such as C 934 and B 932, but has different design.
-Body is semi-self-supporting with frame and engine with manual gearbox is placed in the rear part.
+The body is semi-self-supporting with frame; the engine with manual gearbox is placed in the rear.
 Only rear axle is propulsed.
 Front axle is independent, rear axle is solid.
 All axles are mounted on air suspension.
-On the right side are two doors.
-Inside are used high padded seats.
-Drivers cab is not separated from the rest of the vehicle.
+The model has two doors on the right side and high padded seats.
+The driver's cab is not separated from the rest of the vehicle.

 Production and operation

 In the years 1997 to 1999 only 19 buses were manufactured.